 Joakim Johan Helenius (re-elected into office until 18.09.2022), member of the Supervisory Board since 1999.
+Joakim Johan Helenius was born in 27.11.1957 in Finland and he obtained a degree from Cambridge University in England.
 He is also member of the Supervisory Board of AS Trigon Property Development, member of the Management Board of the Company's majority shareholder OÜ Trigon Wood, Chairman of the Management Board of AS Trigon Capital.
+Joakim Johan Helenius owns 20 000 Skano shares.

 Trond Bernhard Brekke (elected into office until 18.09.2022), member of the Supervisory Board since 2017.
-Trond Bernhard Brekke was born in 26.06.1951 in Norway and he obtained Bachelor's Degree from Universite de Grenoble in France and University of Denver in Colorado.
-Trond Bernhard Brekke holds Managing Director's position in Bernha.
+Trond Bernhard Brekke was born in 26.06.1951 in Norway and he obtained bachelor's degree from Universite de Grenoble in France and University of Denver in Colorado.
+Trond Bernhard Brekke holds Managing Director's position in Bernhd.
 Brekke AS.
 Trond Bernhard Brekke is a Chairman and member of board in several companies.
 Since 1999 Trond Bernhard Brekke is an Honorary Consul of Estonia.
 Trond Bernhard Brekke does not own any shares in Skano Group AS.